DSCI-310-2024/DSCI_310_Group_9_NY-airbnb-analysis/CONTRIBUTING.md

 ---

 This contribution guide is part of our Airbnb Analysis project.
 Made with ❤️ by the Airbnb Analysis team.
-Licensed under the [CC0](./LICENSE).
+Licensed under the [MIT License](./LICENSE).